Speeches, Articles and Reports

 The Korn-Ferry Institute, May 2008

 “Fifty years ago, educational access and research-driven innovation fueled the American dream that any child could grow up to be successful and any problem could be solved through ingenuity.
-Today, that dream seems remote.”
+Today, that dream seems remote.
+Your presidency can turn this ship around if you can restore our national pride and optimism.”

 Final report: “The University of California: Promise and Power of 10”